El Chaleco

 Practical Guidance for First-Timers

 Getting there requires some navigation awareness.
-The venue's own address entry explicitly warns visitors to follow the map but ignore Google's turn-by-turn instructions, which have a habit of routing drivers through small side streets that aren't suitable.
+The venue explicitly warns visitors to follow the map but ignore Google's turn-by-turn instructions, which have a habit of routing drivers through small side streets that aren't suitable.
 Follow the map visually to Av de la Costa del Sol, 37, you'll be fine.
 If you're staying in Almuñécar's town centre, factor in a short drive or taxi.

-Booking is direct, this is listed as an easy reservation to secure, which is not always the case for Bib Gourmand-recognised restaurants in Spain.
-No website or phone number is listed in the current venue record, so the most reliable approach is to visit in person to reserve, or to use a local hotel concierge if you're staying nearby.
+Booking is direct; a website or phone number is not available, so the most reliable approach to make a reservation is to visit in person or to use a local hotel concierge if you're staying nearby.
 Check our full Almuñécar hotels guide for properties that can assist with reservations.

-No formal dress code is documented, but the Michelin recognition and the two-room dining setup suggest smart-casual is appropriate.
+There is no formal dress code, but the Michelin recognition and the two-room dining setup suggest smart-casual is appropriate.
 This isn't a beach-casual venue.

 The Morning and Weekend Question

-El Chaleco's assigned format is dinner-focused, with no documented brunch or breakfast service in the venue record.
+El Chaleco's format is dinner-focused; brunch or breakfast service is not offered.
 The French culinary tradition that underpins the kitchen, think of the broader category of French bistro and brasserie formats that made Bib Gourmand recognition possible in the first place, does have a natural affinity with weekend lunch as a format, the 3-course menu would translate well to a midday sitting.
-However, Pearl cannot confirm that weekend lunch service is offered without documented hours.
+However, weekend lunch service is not confirmed.
 If a relaxed midday meal is your priority, contact the venue directly to confirm what day-part services are available before planning around it.
 For Almuñécar's wider dining and leisure options by time of day, the Almuñécar experiences guide and bars guide give useful context.

 How El Chaleco Fits the Almuñécar Picture